AdobeDocs/workfront.en/help/classic/workfront-fusion/connections/connect-wf-web-service-uses-api-token-auth.md

 The procedure of connecting the service via an API token is similar for most web services.

-1. Create an application on the web service's website, as explained in the section [Create a new application and obtain the API token](#create) in this article.
+1. Create an application on the web service's website, as explained in the section [Create a new application and obtain the API token](#create-a-new-application-and-obtain-the-api-token) in this article.
 1. Obtain the API Key or API token.
 1. Add Workfront Fusion's HTTP > Make a Request module to your scenario.
-1. Set up the module according to the web service's API documentation and running the scenario, as explained in the section [Set up the HTTP module](#set) in this article.
+1. Set up the module according to the web service's API documentation and running the scenario, as explained in the section [Set up the HTTP module](#set-up-the-http-module) in this article.

 >[!NOTE]
 >
 >We will use the Pushover notification service as an example throughout this article.

-## Create a new application and obtain the API token
+## Create a new application and obtain the API token {#create-a-new-application-and-obtain-the-api-token}

 >[!NOTE]
 >